Where is the St. Pete Pier™ located?

 Located near the Pier entrance, Fresco’s features a spacious wrap-around deck with views of the open water, boat-filled marinas, and the Pier District.
 The restaurant serves lunch, dinner, and weekend brunch, specializing in fresh seafood, steaks, burgers, and pasta.
 With a full bar, Fresco’s is the perfect place to enjoy happy hour with friends while the sun sets over downtown St. Pete.
 Rounding out dining options is the Spa Beach Bistro, a quick-serve, take-out concession near Spa Beach Park.

 Is fishing permitted at the St. Pete Pier™?

-Fishing is permitted on the Fishing Deck located to the east of the Pier Point building.
+Fishing is ONLY permitted on the Fishing Deck located to the east of the Pier Point building.
 Gator Jim’s Tackle is also available at the location for any angler needs.
 Fishing hours are 30 minutes before sunrise until 11:00 PM 7 days a week.
 Hours of operation are subject to change.

 Are pets allowed at the St. Pete Pier™?

 The St. Pete Pier™ is pet-friendly and there are pet bag dispensers throughout the Pier District.
 All pets in the park must be on a leash (that is six (6) feet or less) under the control of the owner or handler.
 For more information on service animals, click here

 Please contact restaurants directly as they may have their own pet policies.
 For restaurant contact information, click here.